Nuclear power: Attacks and sabotage

 Terrorists could target nuclear power plants in an attempt to release radioactive contamination into the community.
 The United States 9/11 Commission has said that nuclear power plants were potential targets originally considered for the September 11, 2001 attacks.
 An attack on a reactor's spent fuel pool could also be serious, as these pools are less protected than the reactor core.
 The release of radioactivity could lead to thousands of near-term deaths and greater numbers of long-term fatalities.

-In the United States, the NRC carries out "Force on Force" (FOF) exercises at all nuclear power plant sites at least once every three years.
+In the United States, the Nuclear Regulatory Commission carries out "Force on Force" (FOF) exercises at all nuclear power plant sites at least once every three years.
 In the United States, plants are surrounded by a double row of tall fences which are electronically monitored.
 The plant grounds are patrolled by a sizeable force of armed guards.

 Insider sabotage is also a threat because insiders can observe and work around security measures.
 Successful insider crimes depended on the perpetrators' observation and knowledge of security vulnerabilities.

-A fire caused 5–10 million dollars worth of damage to New York's Indian Point Energy Center in 1971.
+A fire caused 5–10 million dollars' worth of damage to New York's Indian Point Energy Center in 1971.
 The arsonist was a plant maintenance worker.

 Proliferation

 Nuclear proliferation is the spread of nuclear weapons, fissionable material, and weapons-related nuclear technology to states that do not already possess nuclear weapons.
 Many technologies and materials associated with the creation of a nuclear power program have a dual-use capability, in that they can also be used to make nuclear weapons.
 For this reason, nuclear power presents proliferation risks.

 Nuclear power program can become a route leading to a nuclear weapon.
 An example of this is the concern over Iran's nuclear program.
 The re-purposing of civilian nuclear industries for military purposes would be a breach of the Non-Proliferation Treaty, to which 190 countries adhere.
 As of April 2012, there are thirty one countries that have civil nuclear power plants, of which nine have nuclear weapons.
 The vast majority of these nuclear weapons states have produced weapons before commercial nuclear power stations.

 A fundamental goal for global security is to minimize the nuclear proliferation risks associated with the expansion of nuclear power.
 The Global Nuclear Energy Partnership was an international effort to create a distribution network in which developing countries in need of energy would receive nuclear fuel at a discounted rate, in exchange for that nation agreeing to forgo their own indigenous development of a uranium enrichment program.
 The France-based Eurodif/European Gaseous Diffusion Uranium Enrichment Consortium is a program that successfully implemented this concept, with Spain and other countries without enrichment facilities buying a share of the fuel produced at the French-controlled enrichment facility, but without a transfer of technology.
 Iran was an early participant from 1974 and remains a shareholder of Eurodif via Sofidif.

 A 2009 United Nations report said that: